 Most pupils who live in Sefton will usually want to go to a school within Sefton.
 However, you may apply for a place for your child at a school outside Sefton.
 If you wish to apply for a school outside Sefton, you must include the school on your Sefton admission application form as a preference.
-Sefton will send your application details to the Local Authority where the schools are located, for them to process it in line with their co-ordinated admission arrangements.
+Sefton will send your application details to the local authority where the schools are located, for them to process it in line with their co-ordinated admission arrangements.

-If you have expressed preferences for schools in more than one Local Authority area, those authorities will co-ordinate the results once the decisions have been made.
-If more than one Local Authority can offer a place, the highest preferred school on the individual admission application will be offered.
+If you have expressed preferences for schools in more than one local authority area, those authorities will co-ordinate the results once the decisions have been made.
+If more than one local authority can offer a place, the highest preferred school on the individual admission application will be offered.
 Wherever possible, within the timescales before the national offer days, authorities making a lower offer will withdraw their place.
 If you want to appeal for a higher preferred school, which has not been offered, you may do so.

-You should contact the School Admissions Team of the appropriate Local Authority for more details.
-Contact details for neighbouring Local Authorities can be found on page 15.
-Other Local Authorities may have different timetables for processing applications.
+You should contact the School Admissions Team of the appropriate local authority for more details.
+Contact details for neighbouring Local Authorities are shown on the next page.
+Other local authorities may have different timetables for processing applications.
 It is important to check carefully how their procedures may affect you.
 If your child is given a place in a school outside of Sefton, we will not necessarily pay their travelling costs.
 See Section C, 'Home to School Transport Eligibility and Arrangements'.